 - Vaginal discharge

-Uncommon but serious side effects where medical assistance should be pursued include:
+Uncommon but potentially serious side effects requiring medical attention include:

 - Breast lumps